catalyst-monitor/catalyst-examples/js/nextjs/README.md

 This is an example of a [Next.js](https://nextjs.org/) project running [Catalyst](https://www.catalystmonitor.com).
 Please see the other examples for other frameworks.

-## Set up example
+## Setting up for your own project.

-To set up Catalyst, all you need to do is update [next.config.mjs](next.config.mjs) as shown.
+To set up Catalyst for your own project, you just need to do the following:

+1. Update your [next.config.mjs](next.config.mjs) as shown.
 Wrap your existing Next config, and Catalyst will auto-instrument itself.
+1. Render the `CatalystInstaller` component.
+It's recommended to render it as soon as possible in the [root layout](app/layout.tsx).

 ## Running the example